samooth/spaceschema/README.md

 * `type`: (required) Either a built-in type (i.e. `uint`) or a fully-qualified user-defined type (i.e. `@namespace/another-struct`)

 ### API
-Hyperschema lets you define structs and aliases.
-All [`compact-encoding`](https://github.com/holepunchto/compact-encoding) types are available as built-in types.
+Spaceschema lets you define structs and aliases.
+All [`compact-encoding`](https://github.com/samooth/compact-encoding) types are available as built-in types.

-#### `const schema = Hyperschema.from(json|dir)`
+#### `const schema = Spaceschema.from(json|dir)`
-Create a new Hyperschema instance, either from a JSON object or from an output directory path.
+Create a new Spaceschema instance, either from a JSON object or from an output directory path.

-#### `Hyperschema.toDisk(schema)`
+#### `Spaceschema.toDisk(schema)`
-Persist the generated encodings for a Hyperschema instance (previously loaded with `Hyperschema.from(outputDir)`).
+Persist the generated encodings for a Spaceschema instance (previously loaded with `Spaceschema.from(outputDir)`).
 If the encodings have changed, the version will be bumped.

 #### `const ns = schema.namespace(name)`
 Return a new schema namespace.
 All structs/aliases for this namespace will be registered with the `@name` prefix.
 You can then reference these structs/aliases in subsequent definitions.